 Ann had a lot of trouble quitting, even though she had been pregnant twice, and each time had been able to instantly stop smoking during the 9 months of pregnancy.
 When Ann has connected the image of smoking to a broader sense (the birth of her future children), she immediately benefited from specific strength of will to stop smoking.
 She therefore needed this connection to a source of spiritual energy to accomplish her objective.
 The authors were able to help her by showing the links between the welfare of her family and the impact on her children of the fact of stopping smoking, and she ended up succeeding.

-Spiritual energy is what fuels our passions, what helps us to persevere in the face of obstacles, and what enables us to commit to a cause or to what we are doing.
+Spiritual energy is what fuels our passions, which helps us to persevere in the face of obstacles, and what enables us to commit to a cause or to what we are doing.

 It is therefore not surprising to learn that the principal “muscle” of spiritual energy is strength of character.
 It takes courage and strength to dare to live according to our convictions.
-The secondary “muscles” of spiritual energy are passion, commitment, honesty and integrity (in other words the ability to do what we say we are going to do, when we say we are going to do it).
-It is possible to develop these muscles, exactly like the physical, emotional and mental muscles described in the other chapters of the book.
+The secondary “muscles” of spiritual energy are passion, commitment, honesty, and integrity (in other words the ability to do what we say we are going to do when we say we are going to do it).
+It is possible to develop these muscles, exactly like the physical, emotional, and mental muscles described in the other chapters of The Power of Full Engagement.